4MR4N11/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 - [11-multiply_list_map.py](11-multiply_list_map.py) - Function that returns a list with all values multiplied by a number without using any loops.

 - [12-roman_to_int.py](12-roman_to_int.py) - Function that converts a Roman numeral to an integer.

+- [100-weight_average.py](100-weight_average.py) - Function that returns the weighted average of all integers tuple.